tedjanton/VJDJ/wiki/mvp-features.md

     * Users can repeat songs or playlists
 * Search:
     * Dropdown menu appears as users search
+    * Users can search for songs, albums, or named playlists
+    * Users can input part of any of the above and still get back results
+    * Once search, users will land on a page that displays the searched for item(s)
 * Friending:
     * Users can friend other users and give permissions to edit their playlists
 * Explore Page: